kubernetes/dashboard/docs/design/access-control.md

 Clicking "+ CREATE BINDING" will open a dialog.
-After selecting the target role, adding subjects and selecting the namespace ("all namespaces" will create a ClusterRoleBinding), clicking "Create" will create the Binding and redirect the user to the Binding's detail page.
+After selecting the target role, adding subjects and selecting the namespace ("all namespaces" will create a ClusterRoleBinding), clicking clicking "Create" will create the Binding and select that Binding from the list, displaying its details in the panel on the right.

 ![Overview](mockups/21-11-2016-access-control/create-binding.png)